meggrooms/Tableau_Bike_Share/README.md

 # Goldfinch E-bikes: A case study of E-bike usage in New York City
 ## Bringing E-bikes to Des Moines

 Recently, a friend and I spent two weeks in New York City.
-We were able to get an intimate view of the city because we chose Citibike's E-bikes as our primary form of transportation. we enjoyed the experience so much that we are contemplating creating an E-bike service in our hometown of Des Moines, IA.
+We were able to get an intimate view of the city because we chose Citibike's E-bikes as our primary form of transportation.
+We enjoyed the experience so much that we are contemplating creating an E-bike service in our hometown of Des Moines, IA.
 I've been approached by an angel incvestor who is interested in the project.
 <BR>